 The outdoor deck at Skiff Bar at Newport Marriott overlooks Newport Harbor and offers a menu of craft and local brews, specialty cocktails, and delicious appetizers including flatbread pizzas, signature wings and more.
 Lounge at one of the outdoor tables or plush seats and savor the sea breeze.

 When the sweet smell of BBQ hits, you know you're close to Smoke House.
-This casual, rustic, open-air joint boasting backyard barbecue flavors typically closes down come mid-Autumn, but their slow-cooked brisket and handcrafted cocktails are worth the wait for their annual May 1 opening.
+This casual, rustic, open-air joint boasting backyard barbecue flavors typically closes down come mid-Autumn, but their slow-cooked brisket and handcrafted cocktails are worth the wait for their annual Spring opening.

 From the owners of Stoneacre Brasserie in Newport's Washington Square comes the new Stoneacre Garden located in Swineburne Row (the old Barking Crab if you remember the days).
 The design is inspired by the gardens and grounds of the Stoneacre Estate, with a cheerful yellow and red awning reminiscent of a circus tent from days gone by.
 Your whimsical al fresco experience comes adorned in lush greenery hung from the outdoor awning.
 Make your way through the open garage doors at each end of the interior and past a collection of eccentric furnishings, up to the rooftop bar overlooking America's Cup Avenue for a craft cocktail.
 And on the menu?
 Expect seasonal farm-to-table fare similar to that of Stoneacre Brasserie.